a9raag/djangoaddition/README.md

 ```
 * Now that you have added a url for view `addition` you can access it at this url
 http://127.0.0.1:8000/hello
+Restart the server using <br/>
+`anurag@anurag:~/addition$ python manage.py runserver 0.0.0.0:8000`

-This line means that for every URL that starts with admin/, Django will find a corresponding view.
-In this case we're including a lot of admin URLs so it isn't all packed into this small file – it's more readable and cleaner.
+`url(r'^', hello, name = 'hello')` This line means that for every URL that starts with hello/, Django will find a corresponding view.
 ## Models

 * A model is a class that represents table or collection in our DB, and where every attribute of the class is a field of the table or collection.
 Models are defined in the app/models.py (in our example: addition/models.py)
 ```python
 from django.db import models